DorisRipley/MOVIE-RATINGS-ER-MODELING-DATABASE-VISUAL-DASHBOARD/README.md

 **tagged.csv:** Contains free-text movie-tagging activities.
 **genome-scores.csv:** Contains data related to how strongly movies exhibit particular properties as represented by tag relevance scores.

+**Note on Dataset Upload**
+Given the extensive size of the datasets, they will not be uploaded to the repository.

 ## Schema Design

 The designed schema consists of several tables as follows: